 - With large, open spaces throughout the center, attention to seismic performance was a necessity.
 This issue was addressed by using high performance buckling restrained braced frames (BRBF) as the seismic stabilizing system.

 - The building layout required stacking the gymnasium and pool over an acoustically sensitive auditorium.
-This was achieved by isolating the concrete floor of the gymnasium while specially constructing the ceiling of the auditorium to dampen sound.
+This was achieved by isolating the concrete floor of the gymnasium while constructing the ceiling of the auditorium to dampen sound.
 With this design, students can play basketball upstairs without keeping the academic conference room below abreast of the score.

 Using non-linear analysis to get the most out of the existing structure, this 1970’s office building is being transformed into a modern, urban campus with classrooms, conference rooms, and a stylish new exterior.

 - Formerly used as an office building and data center, this 350,000 s.f.
-7-story, steel framed building with one level of underground parking is being renovated to become the new home for the UOP Arthur A. Dugoni School of Dentistry, plus two floors of market-rate office space.
+7-story, steel-framed building with one level of underground parking is being renovated to become the new home for the UOP Arthur A. Dugoni School of Dentistry, plus two floors of market-rate office space.
 Offices, clinics, classrooms, a large auditorium, small conference rooms, new elevators, and escalators for University staff and students will be included in the extensive renovation.

 - Non-linear response history analysis has played a key role in determining how this tall building would perform in a large seismic event if much of its existing components remained.
-By using as much of the existing building possible, the project team significantly reduced the seismic retfrofit cost so those funds could be spent elsewhere.
+By using as much of the existing building possible, the project team significantly reduced the seismic retrofit cost so those funds could be spent elsewhere.

-- In order to insert a large new auditorium on the ground floor of the building, pairs of steel transfer trusses were inserted at the second floor to allow the removal of two columns.
+- In order to insert a large new auditorium on the ground floor of the building, pairs of steel transfer trusses were inserted on the second floor to allow the removal of two columns.
 Per our design, the trusses were loaded and the columns were cut with almost no temporary shoring required.